ninbura/pokemon-on-the-analogue-pocket/readme.md

         - additional hardware is required to backup save data
 2. #### flash carts
     - pros
+        - GBC carts
+            - save states are partially functional
+            - **ez-flash junior** - in-game clock can be reset via modification of cart's internal clock
+            - **BennVenn MBC3000 & Inside Gadgets RTC carts** - compatible with N64 Gam Pak for use with Pokémon Colleseum
+        - GBA carts
+            - save states are fully functional
+            - time is recalculated when sleep/save states are loaded (always in-sync)
+            - **ez-flash omega de** - compatible with analogue pocket's sleep feature
+        - both
             - much cheaper than authentic carts in the grand scheme of things
             - time is tracked while you aren't playing
-        - **gbc carts** - save states are partially functional
-        - **gba carts** - save states are fully functional
-        - **gba carts** - time is recalculated when sleep/save states are loaded (always in-sync)
-        - **ez-flash junior** - in-game clock can be reset via modification of cart's internal clock
-        - **ez-flash omega de** - compatible with analogue pocket's sleep feature
+            - easy to replace internal batteries
             - save files are easily accessible for backup
-        - easy to replace internal batteries
     - cons
+        - GBC carts
+            - incompatible with analogue pocket's sleep feature
+            - time is not recalculated when save states are loaded (desync)
+            - **everdrive gb x7** - time is ireversably desynced when save states are loaded without mods/exploits
+        - GBA carts
+            - **everdrive gba mini** - incompatible with analogue pocket's sleep feature
+        - both
             - costs money
-        - **everdrive gba mini x5 & gbc carts** - incompatible with analogue pocket's sleep feature
-        - **everdrive gb x7** - time is ireversably desynced when save states are loaded without mods/exploits
-        - **gbc carts** - time is not recalculated when save states are loaded (desync)
             - additional setup required
             - rtc relies on internal batteries that eventually die
 3. #### cores
     - pros
+        - GBC RTC Core
+            - time is tracked while you aren't playing the game
+        - GBA Core
+            - sleep/save states are partially functional
+        - both
             - free
-        - sleep/save states are partially functional
             - save files are easily accesible for backup
-        - save data & rtc functionality is not dependant on the finite life of a non-rechargable battery
+            - save data & RTC functionality is not dependant on the finite life of a non-rechargable battery
             - additional setup required
     - cons
+        - GBC RTC Core
+            - sleep/save states are unavailable
+        - GBA Core
             - time is only tracked when playing the game
-        - time is not re-calculated when sleep/save states are loaded
+            - time is not re-calculated when sleep/save states are loaded on cores that utilize said functionality
-        - display modes are not supported (but should be by the end of 2023)
+        - both
-        - incapable of interfacing with some nintendo hardware/software (n64 game pak, pal park, etc.)
+            - incapable of interfacing with some Nintendo hardware/software (N64 Game pak, pal park, etc.)

 # relevant flash carts & surrounding nuance
 ### summary